A screen shot from North Korean TV foottage shows Kim Jong Il's body lying in a glass coffin in Pyongyang.

 If Kim does follow his father and grandfather as ruler of the secretive nation, he will face huge challenges.
 He's not yet 30 years old, and yet would be running a society that inherently favors leaders seen as experienced and wise, rather than young and untested.

 North Korean residents line up to receive food rations at a Red Cross distribution center in Tongsin, North Korea, in 1997.
 Discussions over U.S. food aid to the reclusive country were to take place Monday.
 "You could, in a very real sense, see the needs for food assistance," said an official with Mercy Corps, after a September 2011 visit to the country.

 The changing of the guard in North Korea poses clear risks for the United States.

-Kim Jong Il's son, Kim Jong Un, looks to be the likely successor.
+Kim Jong Il's son Kim Jong Un is the likely successor.
 But he's still in his 20s and has had little time to prepare to take over the country.
 Analysts say that because he's weak, he won't be in any position to get back to nuclear disarmament talks and make concessions.

 Kim Jong Un may also be tempted to take provocative actions to establish his leadership credentials, and the Obama administration has to take all this into account as it decides on next steps.